spf2/yarn-emojinary-bot/README.md

 `Alice: play`

-`@emojinary: Your movie is "Trainwreck".
+[To Alice only] `@emojinary: Your movie is "Trainwreck".
 Type it in emoji and see if your friends can guess it, or type skip for a different movie.`

 `Alice: 🚂💥`